Michael Phelps: Personal life

 Phelps has also cited Michael Jordan as a sporting idol of his, and stated that "he changed the sport of basketball".
 Phelps is also a fan of the Baltimore Ravens and stated that he found his life purpose and desire to compete in the 2016 Summer Olympics after seeking Ray Lewis's advice.

 In January 2018, Phelps revealed that he has struggled both with ADHD and depression, having contemplated suicide after the 2012 Olympics.

+His father Fred died in 2022.
+Phelps made a tributary post on Instagram for his father on October 24.

 Legal issues

 At age 19 in November 2004, Phelps was arrested for driving under the influence of alcohol in Salisbury, Maryland.
 He pleaded guilty to driving while impaired and was sentenced to serve 18 months of probation, fined $250, ordered to speak to high school students about drinking and driving, and to attend a Mothers Against Drunk Driving (MADD) meeting.
 When Phelps was later asked about the incident by Matt Lauer on the Today Show, he said that he had "let a lot of people in the country down".

-In February 2009, a photograph of Phelps using a bong went viral; this resulted in the loss of the Kellogg's as a sponsor, as well as a three-month suspension by USA Swimming.
+In February 2009, a photograph of Phelps using a bong went viral; this resulted in the loss of Kellogg's as a sponsor, as well as a three-month suspension by USA Swimming.
 Phelps admitted that the photo, which was taken at a party at the University of South Carolina, was authentic.
 He publicly apologized, calling his behavior "inappropriate".

 In September 2014, Phelps was arrested again, this time on charges of driving under the influence of alcohol and speeding in Baltimore.
 As a result, USA Swimming suspended him from all competitions for six months, and stated he would not be chosen to represent the United States at the 2015 World Aquatics Championships in August.
 With Phelps off the team, the United States failed to qualify for the finals of the 4 × 100 m freestyle relay.